NIFTy-PPL/NIFTy/docs/source/volume.rst

 where we used Einstein sum convention.
 This notation connects to the theoretical discussion before.
-One of the fields has to have the volume metric already incorperated to assure the continouum limit works.
+One of the fields has to have the volume metric already incorporated to assure the continouum limit works.
 When building statistical models, all indices will end up matching this upper-lower convention automatically, e.g. for a Gaussian log-likelihood :math:`L` we have

 .. math::